richousrick/Scripts/README.md

     │       MoveToGrandparent.java - Moves a file or directory to its grandparent directory │          Meaning it's parent will become its sister │
-    └───LockScreen
+    ├───LockScreen
-            LockScreen.java - Locks your windows environment until a password has been entered
+    │       LockScreen.java - Locks your windows environment until a password has been entered │
+    └───WordlistCombiner
+            Combiner.java - Creates a wordlist by copying all unique lines from two textfiles
 <pre>